DarthPointer/VirtualAttackTable/Readme.md

 # Welcome to the VirtualAttackTable repository

 VirtualAttackTable is deigned to store a table of target vessels when playing subsims.
-As of now it only "supports" [Wolfpack](https://store.steampowered.com/app/490920/) with target identification filters and ship data based on the assets of this game and supplied with ship images from the extracted game assets.
+As of now it only "supports" [Wolfpack](https://store.steampowered.com/app/490920/) with target identification filters and ship data based on the assets of this game.
+It is supplied with ship images from the extracted game assets.

 In order to use the application:
 - Install [ASP.NET Core Runtime 7](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) (if you don't have it installed yet).